 your tax bill now while earnings grow tax-deferred for your

-new IRS rule that takes effect this year will make it easier to
+But a new IRS rule makes it easier to claim this

 Switch to a Roth 401(k).

-opting for it.
-Unlike the regular 401(k), you don't get a tax break
+consider opting for it.
+Unlike the regular 401(k), you don't get a

-when your money goes into a Roth, but younger workers are often in
+tax break when your money goes into a Roth, but younger workers are

-lower tax brackets ... so the break isn't so impressive anyway.
+often in lower tax brackets ... so the break isn't so impressive

-retirement will be tax-free at a time you may well be in a higher
+401(k) in retirement will be tax-free at a time you may well be in

 Pay back a 401(k) loan before leaving the job.